Injective symmetric quantaloid-enriched categories: Example: injective partial metric spaces

 for every map $\mu:X\to[0,\infty]$ and $x\in X$, and

 for all $\mu,\lam\in\sT(X,\al)$.
 So, Theorem \ref{Met-injective-hull} is indeed a special case of our Theorem \ref{injective-hull}. \end{rem}

-However, the potential applications of our results for a general (small, integral and involutive) quantaloid are far beyond the one-object case.
-In fact, it is well known that $\sQ$ gives rise to a quantaloid $\DQ$ of \emph{diagonals} of $\sQ$ \cite{Hoehle2011a,Pu2012,Stubbe2014}, which consists of the following data: \begin{itemize} \item objects of $\DQ$ are elements $p,q,r,\dots$ of $\sQ$; \item for $p,q\in\sQ$, a morphism $u:p\to q$ in $\DQ$, called a \emph{diagonal} from $p$ to $q$, is an element $u\in\sQ$ with
+In fact, the potential applications of our results for a general (small, integral and involutive) quantaloid are far beyond the one-object case.
+It is well known that $\sQ$ gives rise to a quantaloid $\DQ$ of \emph{diagonals} of $\sQ$ \cite{Hoehle2011a,Pu2012,Stubbe2014}, which consists of the following data: \begin{itemize} \item objects of $\DQ$ are elements $p,q,r,\dots$ of $\sQ$; \item for $p,q\in\sQ$, a morphism $u:p\to q$ in $\DQ$, called a \emph{diagonal} from $p$ to $q$, is an element $u\in\sQ$ with

 \item for diagonals $u:p\to q$, $v:q\to r$, the composition $v\circ u:p\to r$ is given by

 \item $q:q\to q$ is the identity diagonal on $q$. \end{itemize}